 Of course, it is much easier to climb Mt.
 Meru and it only takes 4 days.
 As the elevation is not so high and you will be in a National Park, you might be able to spot many animals such as giraffes, baboons, and buffalos!
 The price for trekking Mt.
 Meru is about 1.200 US$ per person (porters, accommodation in huts, guides and 1 night in a hotel before and after the hike are already included).

 The coolest things about Meru?
 You will have a great view of Kilimanjaro from there!

 If you have enough time on your hands, this can also be perfect preparation for Kilimanjaro!

 If you have a few extra days for your Tanzania holidays, reward yourself and go on a safari!

 Tanzania has excellent wildlife and you will have no regrets for taking part in one of them!

 I have continued my Tanzanian journey to safari and I have seen all “Big 5” and so many other animals in only 3 days!
 It was unforgettable and an amazing reward to myself after conquering the tallest mountain in Africa!

 Kilimanjaro is the world’s tallest free-standing mountain and climbing it is a challenge, an adventure that you will never forget!

-In this post I tried my best to give you enough information about pricing, duration, choosing the trek and the tour company and other practical details to help you prepare in the best way possible!
+This post has to be one of my longest ones ever, but I really tried my best to give you enough information about pricing, duration, choosing the trek and the tour company and other practical details to help you prepare in the best way possible!

 Let me know what you think about it and don’t hesitate to drop me a line if you have any comments!